 The issue is timing.

-So, the issue of timing is really important.
 Unfortunately, well meaning commentators in the 1800s muddied our understanding by inserting their own ideas.
-The idea of a return of the Jews to the Land of Israel seemed utterly impossible to them.
+The idea of a return of the Jews to the Land of Israel seemed utterly impossible to them, let alone the idea of some guy named Gog gathering an army and attacking Israel.
 They could not even have envisioned the fall of the Ottoman empire, much less the idea of computers, electricity, telephones, the Internet and all the rest.
 And yes, it is common for people to interpret the Bible according to what they see around them.

 The good thing is that we are better able to imagine what they could not.
 The bad thing is that many of us are still caught up in ideas that were introduced a long time ago.
 So, we need to look again at our assumptions and ask if they are as true as we thought they were.

-Unfortunately, most of our assumptions about the Last Days are based on not just bad ideas but also bad interpretations of the Old Testament.
-Words and phrases were badly translated.
-And, those that were translated well, were often twisted in their meaning.
+Unfortunately, there’s another layer of error that sits underneath these badly formed theories – bad translations.
+I don’t understand why, but our Bibles are full of translation mistakes.
+Big ones.
 The majority of these errors must have been made in good faith.
 But, far too many appear to be deliberate distortions of what the Bible actually says.

 Since Greek is a lot easier for North Americans and Europeans to understand, New Testament translations have fewer accidental errors.
 English, French, Spanish, Italian, etc. all have foundations in Latin and Greek.
 Not so for the Old Testament.
 Old Testament translations are full of accidental errors, partly because Hebrew is so different from a European-centric language.
 Hebrew is a hard language to learn.